 The better the business owner understands the process and the more efforts the migration team puts into explaining all the migration implications, peculiarities, and risks, the better the expectations of both sides are handled and, thus, the more joyful and fruitful the endeavor is.

-Jan is the Chief Business Development Officer at Staylime, a Magento design
+Jan is the Chief Business Development Officer at Staylime, a Magento

-on Retail Dive, Hackernoon, Chief Marketer, Mobile Marketer, TMCnet, and many others.
+Retail Dive, Hackernoon, Chief Marketer, Mobile Marketer, TMCnet, and many others.

 Related serviceConsidering migration to Magento 2?